Pea Ridge area church news |

 Mt.
 Vernon Presbyterian Church

-Church services are in the sanctuary beginning at 10 a.m.
+Worship services led by pastor Brian Timmons begins at 10 a.m.
 Sunday school is at 9 a.m.

-A free Saturday pancake breakfast is offered the second and fourth Saturdays each month.
+A free all-you-can eat Saturday pancake breakfast is offered the second Saturdays each month.
 All-you-can eat is served from 8 to 11 a.m.
 Regular, chocolate and chocolate chip pancakes, sausage, coffee, milk and juice are served.

 Pea Ridge United Methodist Church